395t/review-assignments/_summaries/cai2017cascade_2.md

 	* $$L(x^t, g) = L_{cls}(h_t(x^t),y^t) + \lambda[y^t\geq 1]L_{loc}(f_t(x^t,\textbf{b}^t),\textbf{g})$$
 		* $$\textbf{b}^t = f_{t-1}(x^{t-1},\textbf{b}^{t-1})$$
 		* And where $$g$$ is the ground truth object for $$x^t$$, $$\lambda = 1$$ is the tradeoff coefficient, $$[\cdot]$$ is the indicator function, and $$y^t$$ is the label of $$x^t$$ given $$u^t$$
+	* The function is the sum of two terms related to seperate tasks in object detection.
 	* The first term in the loss is related to the bounding box regression task, while the second term is related to the classification task
-	* The tradeoff coefficient help manage the contribution of the two tasks to the overall loss
+	* The tradeoff coefficient helps manage the contribution of the two tasks to the overall loss

 ## Variants
 * Experiments were performed implementing the architecture while varying the number of cascade stages.
 The results are summarized below.